jhrcook/100DaysOfSwift/README.md

 **Day 21 - June 25, 2019:** Finished up the Generics chapter learning about generic `where` clauses and generic subscripts.
 (I did this on the plane, and thus was not as efficient as normal.)

 **Day 22 - June 26, 2019:** Learned about the Automatric Reference Counting system used in Swift.
 I also completed on the chapter on memory safety (to make up for yesterday).
 I continued with starting the Access Control chapter later in the evening.

+**Day 23 - June 27, 2019:** Learned about more aspects of Access Control.
+This seems like a topic that will take some practice in real-world applications to get a strong understanding of.
+I completed the advanced operators chapter where I learned aobut bitwise operations, operator methods, and custom operators.
+This finishes the *Language Guide* and is where I will stop in the *The Swift Programming Language* book.